Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Method

-Rather than augmenting the system \refEqn{eqn:cgle_nleqns} with an additional set of equations in order to work with an equal number of equations and unknowns \cite{lopez05}, we work with the underdetermined system \refEqn{eqn:cgle_nleqns} and consider here a Newton step defined from the Moore-Penrose inverse \cite{bk:benisrael}, which yields a minimum norm solution of the system of linear equations with the underdetermined \jacobian\ as coefficient matrix, and is one technique used in numerical continuation methods \cite{bk:allgower,wulff06}.
-However, instead of computing the desired Newton step directly from the linear system having the underdetermined \jacobian\ as coefficient matrix, we premultiply the linear system with a matrix composed of a subset of the columns of the \jacobian\ so that a numerical solution for the problem at hand may be obtained in a more efficient manner, as explained next.
+Rather than augmenting the system \refEqn{eqn:cgle_nleqns} with an additional set of equations in order to work with an equal number of equations and unknowns \cite{lopez05}, we work with the underdetermined system \refEqn{eqn:cgle_nleqns} and consider here a Newton step defined from the Moore-Penrose inverse \cite{bk:benisrael}.
+This yields a minimum norm solution of the system of linear equations with the underdetermined \jacobian\ as coefficient matrix, and is one approach used in numerical continuation methods \cite{bk:allgower,wulff06}.
+A detailed description of the computation of the Newton step for the present study appears in Appendix~\ref{app:newton_step}.
+We note that the use of conceptually simple techniques led to an accurate and efficient computation of the Newton step.
+The techniques employed made it practical to solve a computationally challenging problem without the need of a cluster or supercomputer.